What Is a Project Roadmap? (+ Project Roadmap Template)

 – Website testing is done before release

 Now, we will explain how to use Plaky as a project roadmap software to create and keep your project roadmap up-to-date.

-In Plaky, you can start creating a project roadmap by simply adding a new board within a workspace of your choice, like the main workspace or project roadmap dedicated workspace.
+In Plaky, you can start creating a project roadmap by simply adding a new board within a space of your choice, like the main space or project roadmap dedicated space.

 After creating the new board, you are ready to customize it to suit your needs.

 Everything is highly customizable.
 You can create item groups and rename them as you wish.
 Moreover, you can add custom fields with the values you need for your project.

 In addition, you can add a status label that is useful for the project roadmap as you can use it to show task status and priority level.
 You can rename fields, create your labels and choose colors you prefer.

 When set, status and priority fields can look like this.

 You can set start and end dates for all project activities, rename every item you create, assign people, comment on items, set start and end dates for project activities, and more.
 As Plaky offers flexibility, you can use it to manage every type of project.